-Council Tax Support (Council Tax Reduction in Scotland)
+Council Tax Reduction (also called Council Tax Support)

-If you're on a low income or claiming certain benefits, you may be entitled to Council Tax Support/Reduction to reduce your Council Tax bill.
+If you're on a low income or claiming certain benefits, you may be entitled to Council Tax Reduction/ Support to reduce your Council Tax bill.
 Contact your local council to find out if you qualify or call our Helpline on 0800 319 6789.
-Your council may also consider reducing your bill if you're in financial hardship but don't qualify for Council Tax Support/Reduction.